Street Head Caravan Park7.9

 - Ferry ports

-- Bowness on Windermere Ferry Terminal — 37.7mi
+Bowness on Windermere Ferry Terminal — 37.7 miles

-If travelling from Leyburn, take the A684 towards Hawes.
-Approximately one mile after the village of Swinnithwaite, take the B6160 to the left signposted to Kettlewell (there is a Street Head Caravan Park signpost).
+From the A1, exit at Junction 51 and take the A684 to Leyburn and from there, continue on the A684 towards Hawes.
+Approximately 1 mile after the village of Swinnithwaite, take the B6160 to the left signposted to Kettlewell (there is a Street Head Caravan Park signpost).

-Stay on this road for two miles until you see the caravan park on your right.
-If you reach Street Head Inn (large white pub on side of road) turn around as you have just passed us; we are right next door.
+Stay on this road for 2 miles until you see the caravan park on your right.
+If you reach the Street Head Inn (large white pub on side of road) turn around as you have just passed us; we are right next door.

 Permitted arrival/departure time